Luxury family escape in Cyprus

 Scott Dunn has been working with the Thanos hotels for several years but since installing our Explorers children’s clubs in both hotels, we’ve been working closer than ever before.
-The climate in Cyprus makes it a virtual year-round destination, although if traveling with small children I would recommend going any time from the Easter vacations through to October half term.
+The climate in Cyprus makes it a virtual year-round destination, although if travelling with small children I would recommend going any time from the Easter holidays through to October half term.

 Anassa hotel and beach

 Both the Anassa and Almyra have great family room and interconnecting options.
 The Explorers children’s clubs run for children aged 4 months upwards including a teens club in the summer months.
 The Anassa has a small heated children’s pool with easy access, making it perfect for little ones getting used to water for the first time.
 The ‘Baby go Lightly’ service means that you can pre-order anything and everything required for your little ones, leaving you free from travelling with bags of nappies, sterilizers, swimming floats etc…